Understanding Type Conversion in C: A Beginner’s Guide

 This happens automatically when you perform operations between different data types.
 C promotes smaller types to larger types to avoid loss of data during operations.

-Example: Implicit Conversion from int
+Example: Implicit Conversion from int to float

 #include <stdio.h>